 Well, in between running (a lot!
 50-60km/ week), doing various functional and obstacle race training, we found time to get some advice from founder of the highly-successful Rockstar Fit App and Spartan Elite World Championship obstacle racer, Natalie Dau about what to expect and how to prepare for your first obstacle race.

-Natalie Dau has made Asia her home for the last 14 years.
-The 45-year-old mother, entrepreneur and obstacle race extraordinaire has fallen in love with the people, food and opportunities Asia offers.
+Natalie Dau has made Asia her home for the last 18 years.
+The mother, entrepreneur and obstacle race extraordinaire has fallen in love with the people, food and opportunities Asia offers.
 So, it’s no surprise her ‘no barriers’ attitude towards health and fitness is reflected in both her discipline and hard work as much as it is in her rock-hard abs and rock-star arms.
 Here’s what Natalie had to say when we caught up with her.

 What should a first-timer expect in an obstacle race?

 The main aim is to have fun!
 Expect to get dirty, exhausted, nervous, challenged and empowered all at the same time.

 How do you prepare for an obstacle race?

 At its heart, an obstacle race is a running race, so interval training is beneficial.
 Interval training can combine cardio and strength work.
 Grip strength is key for a lot of the obstacles – so, lots of dead hangs help!
 However, I must admit that training across disciplines makes it hard to be your best at everything.
 Try to remain consistent at building your fitness (with cardio work) and your strength (with resistance or weights training).